 The Maddison Project Database provides information on comparative economic growth and income levels over the very long run.
 The 2020 version of this database covers 169 countries and the period up to 2018.

 Trading Economics provides its users with accurate information for 196 countries including historical data and forecasts for more than 20 million economic indicators, exchange rates, stock market indexes, government bond yields and commodity prices.

-Provides a single entry point to locate data from United Nations databases.
-Users are able to search over 30 UN databases containing over 60 million data points covering agriculture, crime, education, employment, energy, environment, health, HIV/AIDS, human development, industry, information and communication technology, national accounts, population, refugees, tourism, trade, and the Millennium Development Goals indicators.
-Useful features include Country Profiles, glossaries, and statistical tables which users can download.
+Provides a single entry point to locate data from United Nations databases giving users the ability to search over 30 UN databases containing over 60 million data points covering areas such as agriculture, education, employment, environment, health, and the Millennium Development Goals indicators.

 An easy to use data access system was developed that meets UNSD’s vision of providing an integrated information resource with current, relevant and reliable statistics free of charge to the global community.

 World Input-Output Tables and underlying data, covering 43 countries, and a model for the rest of the world for the period 2000-2014.
 Data for 56 sectors are classified according to the International Standard Industrial Classification revision 4 (ISIC Rev. 4).